corradomarzano/Kerr-Spacetime-Simulation/README.md

 ## 📊 Key Features
 The tool visualizes four nested surfaces:
 - **Outer Ergosphere**: The limit for static observers, that inside this region must co-rotate with the Black Hole and cannot remain static.
-- **Outer Event Horizon**: The point of no return where everything, even light, must go towards the singularity located at the center of the Black Hole.
+- **Outer Event Horizon**: The point of no return beyond which everything, even light, must go towards the singularity located at the center of the Black Hole.
 - **Inner Event Horizon & Inner Ergosphere**: Theoretical boundaries within the Cauchy horizon, with same properties as their outer counterparts.

 **Tip**: Use the slider at the bottom of the interactive plot to change the spin parameter $a$ and watch the Event Horizons and Ergospheres deform!